Resources Germany Related

 ISBN 978-3-86646-013-3

-The 2007 Battenberg edition is really not worth the paper.
-There are tons of errors repeated over and over again and I could not list them all here without having to copy a fair portion of the 320 pages.
-For example, many marks with "West Germany" or such are listed as "19xx until today" or similar, meaning the book claims that marks with East/West Germany designator were still in use over 15 years after German reunification.
-Go figure.
+The content of this book is simply useless, as there are tonnes of errors, repeated over and over again.
+I could not list them all here without copying a good part of the 320 pages.
+For example, many stamps with "West Germany" or similar are listed as "19xx until today" or similar, meaning that the book claims that stamps with East/West Germany designations were still in use more than 15 years after German reunification.
+A book that makes such historically incorrect statements cannot be trusted anyway, but this publication has many more errors and flaws, turning it into useless piece of trash.

 Bruchmühlbach (Rhineland Palatinate)